 - (a) A minor construction permits shall not require a Wyoming Engineered Stamp; UNLESS OTHERWISE INDICATED. - (b) A minor construction permit (Figure 2-9) shall be required for: - (1) Storage Sheds, with or without a permanent foundation {more than three hundred (300) square feet in floor area, but no larger than four hundred (400) square feet}, constructed with or without plumbing and/or electricity. - (2) The following roofing applications: - i.
-Change and/or Addition of roofing materials {increase or decrease weight}; - Replacement of any or all roofing materials, with no increase in weight; Refer to the Affidavit Process; - iii.
+Change and/or Addition of roofing materials {increase or decrease weight}; - ii.
+Replacement of any or all roofing materials, with no increase in weight; Refer to the Affidavit Process; - iii.
 Addition of any roofing layers; - iv.
-Change in any under sheeting materials; - (3) Construction of any attached or detached decks, (of any height) must follow the Town of Alpine adopted International Building and Residential Code: - i.
-Addition of stairs to an existing deck; - ii.
-Change in dimensions and/or alterations to any existing deck - (4) Plumbing improvements on commercial facilities. - (5) Electrical improvements on commercial facilities. - (6) Replacement of doors and/or windows when rough opening of header is increased in width or height.
+Change in any under sheeting materials; - (3) Construction of any attached deck; (of any height or size) or detached deck over Three (300) Hundred square feet and above Thirty (30) inches from finished grade.
+All construction must follow the Town of Alpine adopted International Building Code and/or International Residential Code: including by not limited to: - i.
+Addition of stairs to any existing deck; - ii.
+Change in dimensions and/or alterations to any existing deck.
 Note A Wyoming Certified Engineered stamped drawing shall be required.
+Engineered stamps shall be certified by a civil or structural engineer licensed in the State of Wyoming.
+Refer to the Affidavit Process for detached decks with are under Three Hundred (300) square feet and not more than Thirty (30) inches above grade. - (4) Plumbing improvements on commercial facilities. - (5) Electrical improvements on commercial facilities. - (6) Replacement of doors and/or windows when rough opening of header is increased in width or height.

+Note A Wyoming Certified Engineered stamped drawing shall be required.
 Engineered stamps shall be certified by a civil or structural engineer licensed in the State of Wyoming. - (7) Utility improvements or changes.
-Including, but not limited to, fireplaces, wood stoves and/or heating appliances (propane) installations; after the initial construction/building process. - (8) Demolition of an existing building/structure and/or storage shed over three hundred (300) square feet, on an existing property. - (c) The Town of Alpine shall make available a minor construction permit application form to applicants that shall require, at least, the following information from the applicant: - (1) Name of applicant; - (2) Authorization by landowner (if not the applicant); - (3) Mailing address; - (4) Contact information for telephone, fax, and e-mail address; - (5) Legal description and size of land parcel where proposed construction shall take place; - (6) Scope of proposed site and facility improvements; - (7) Existing zoning designation and related permitted uses; - (8) A site/plot plan indicating the general location of proposed improvements and the distances from the property line to the front, back and sides of proposed buildings.
+Including, but not limited to, fireplaces, wood stoves and/or heating appliances (propane) installations; after the initial construction/building process. - (8) Demolition of an existing building/structure and/or storage shed over three hundred (300) square feet, on an existing property. - (c) The Town of Alpine shall make available a minor construction permit application form to applicants that shall require, at least, the following information from the applicant: - (1) Name of applicant; - (2) Authorization by landowner (if not the applicant); - (3) Mailing address; - (4) Contact information for telephone, fax, and e-mail address; - (5) Legal description and size of land parcel where proposed construction shall take place; - (6) Scope of proposed site and facility improvements;

+- (7) Existing zoning designation and related permitted uses; - (8) A site/plot plan indicating the general location of proposed improvements and the distances from the property line to the front, back and sides of proposed buildings.